livingdocsIO/documentation/content/reference/public-api/document-command-api.md

       }
     },
     {
       // Updates a style directive.
+It supports all types: style, option, and select.
       "operation": "setStyleDirective",
       "componentId": "doc-123",
       "directiveName": "appearance",